0bs-chat/mcp-runner/vibz/templates/convex-tanstackrouter-shadcn/desc.md

 - Git initialized in data directory
 - Development server runs on bun dev
 - TypeScript linting enabled
-- Existing project structure in `src/` with components, routes, hooks, lib
+- Existing project structure in `src/` with components, routes, hooks, lib with the backend defined in `convex/` folder with schema and auth configured.

 ## Template Structure